Fantasia (1940 film): Recording

 Disney wanted to experiment in more sophisticated sound recording and reproduction techniques for Fantasia.
-"Music emerging from one speaker behind the screen sounds thin, tinkly and strainy.
+He said: "Music emerging from one speaker behind the screen sounds thin, tinkly and strainy.
 We wanted to reproduce such beautiful masterpieces ... so that audiences would feel as though they were standing at the podium with Stokowski".
-For the recording of The Sorcerer's Apprentice in January 1938, engineers at Disney collaborated with RCA Corporation for using multiple audio channels which allowed any desired dynamic balance to be achieved upon playback.
-The stage was altered acoustically with double plywood semi-circular partitions that separated the orchestra into five sections to increase reverberation.
-Though as the production of Fantasia developed, the setup used for The Sorcerer's Apprentice was abandoned for different multi-channel recording arrangements.
+The Sorcerer's Apprentice was recorded in a three-hour session that began at midnight at the Culver Studios on January 9, 1938.
+The venue was chosen as the sound stage at the Disney studio at Hyperion Avenue was too small.
+Stokowski picked the 85 musicians himself, and felt they would be more alert by working at such a late hour.
+The session involved a single rehearsal.
+Engineers at Disney collaborated with RCA Corporation that involved recording with multiple audio channels to allow any desired dynamic balance to be achieved upon playback.
+The stage was altered acoustically with double plywood semi-circular partitions that separated the orchestra into five sections and acted as a baffle wall to increase reverberation.
+Chief Disney sound engineer William Garity was "very disappointed" with the overall results and was unable to have a full complete rehearsal and record the orchestra in separate sections as scheduled, but Stokowski insisted the recording was satisfactory.